Jefino9488/Fastboot-Flasher/README.md

 ## Overview

 Welcome to the Fastboot Flasher!
-This tool is designed to simplify and secure the process of flashing ROMs, boot images, and TWRP on Android devices.
+This tool is designed to simplify and secure the process of flashing ROMs, boot images on Android devices.
 Whether you're a beginner or an experienced user, this tool streamlines the flashing process with a user-friendly interface.

 ## Features